hernad/harbour/CLIPPER-STOCKHOLM-SYNDROME.md

 HB_COMPAT_C53 - always on, HB_CLP_STRICT - always off, HB_CLP_UNDOC - always on.

 Clipper is dead.
 We are harbour community.
 We should ask ourselves what we shoud make with harbour and harbour only.
-Your material is an great example that we can produce much more that we could 25 years ago with clipper.